fatih-erikli/pattern-case/README.md

 ### Fall-through

-The second argument of `case` method is optional.
-In case if it's not given, the handler of next matched case statement will be evaluated.
+<s>The second argument of `case` method is optional.
+In case if it's not given, the handler of next matched case statement will be evaluated.</s>
+This feature is removed currently, but it looks like I will revert it back.
+It's useful.

 ```typescript
 type Action = {